Physical Therapy (PT)

 PT 612G — Cardio and Pulmonary Management

 This course focuses on management of patients with cardiovascular and pulmonary dysfunction.
-The major emphasis is on comprehensive examination, evaluation and therapeutic interventions for cardiovascular/pulmonary of these patients, including those with integumentary, musculoskeletal and neuromuscular disorders.
+The major emphasis is on comprehensive examination, evaluation and therapeutic interventions for cardiovascular/pulmonary patients, including those with integumentary, musculoskeletal and neuromuscular disorders.
 Physical therapy management for patients who are acutely ill with cardiac, pulmonary, or vascular disease and their progression through the continuum of care is also addressed.
 Pathologies presented are dealt with from the perspective of medical, surgical and rehabilitative interventions.
+Clinical pharmacology will be addressed and emphasize the impact of drugs used for cardiopulmonary conditions on physical therapy patient management, including recognition of adverse reactions.
+Diagnostic tests will include lab values, imaging, and other studies related to the medical diagnosis.
+This course strengthens physical therapists clinical expertise in comprehensive patient evaluation, diagnosis, treatment planning, physician interaction, and skills for appropriate imaging referral.

 3 credits